shoaibmerchant/lisgd/README.md

   between 165-195 degrees.
   - Example: `lisgd -r 20`
 - **-t [threshold_units]**: Threshold in libinput units (pixels) after which a gesture registers.
+Defaults to 125.
+  - Example: `lisgd -t 125`
+- **-T [threshold_units]**: Threshold in libinput units (pixels) after which a gesture registers for 'pressed' gestures where fingers are not lifted.
-Defaults to 300.
+  Defaults to 60.
-  - Example: `lisgd -t 400`
+  - Example: `lisgd -t 60`
 - **-v**: Verbose mode, useful for debugging
   - Example: `lisgd -v`